-Chole, or better known as chana masala, is a delicious vegetarian Indian curry made with chickpeas.
+Chole, or better known as chana masala, is a delicious vegetarian and vegan-friendy Indian curry made with chickpeas.
+The curry is rich and deeply flavorful, making it wonderfully comforting for special occasions.
 It can be made in under an hour in an Instant Pot and meal prepped for the week!
 Serve it street-style with bhatura or rice.

 Chole is a North Indian curry made out of chickpeas, onion, tomato, and spices.
-It’s plant-based and packed with protein, making it a popular recipe.
-It’s slow-cooked in a pressure cooker so the curry is incredibly flavorful and hearty.
+It's plant-based and packed with protein, making it a popular recipe.
+The chickpeas are slow-cooked in a pressure cooker so the curry is incredibly flavorful and hearty.

-It’s traditionally served on it’s own with giant bhatures (puffed fried bread), known as Chole Bhature.
-It’s also served as a street food around Punjab and New Delhi!
-I’ve also seen it on top of aloo tikki chaat and samosas.
+It's traditionally served on it's own with giant bhatures (puffed fried bread), known as Chole Bhature.
+You can also find it served as a street food around Punjab and New Delhi!
+I've also seen it on top of aloo tikki chaat and samosas.
 Sometimes my mom adds leftovers to pasta with marinara sauce and that ish is so good, too!
-Chole is one of my favorite dishes ever, and it’s made for special occasions in my household or when we’re in a good mood.
+Chole is one of my favorite dishes ever, and it's made for special occasions in my household or when we're in a good mood.

 They are admittedly incredibly similar and frequently confused.
 Some consider it interchangeable, but that's not the case.